papimenon/docs/docs/pages/connect.md

 While interaction between co-located agents implemented through the same MAS is trivial, it is harder in case the agents are not natively compatible or in case they run in different locations.

-We propose a solution where all agents are able to be communicate over the network using a standard protocol to interoperate.
+We propose a solution where all agents are able to communicate over the network using a standard protocol to interoperate.
 We call it the **Agent Connect Protocol**, we also interchangeably use the acronym **ACP** to refer to it.

 This document describes the main requirements and design principles of ACP.